The Art Of Staying Unbothered: 3 Ways To Deal With People Who Push Every Single Button

 The problem is not that people push your buttons, but rather that you see them as a problem.
 In other words, the story you tell yourself about these people and the aggravation they cause you are the problems.
 As long as you see them as just one more roadblock in your way, you will stay stuck in suffering.

-Here are 3 ways to deal with people who push all your buttons, using the power within:
+Here are 3 ways to deal with people who push every single button:

 This tried and true method works wonders!
-It neutralizes hurt and anger and gets you out of your fear-based ego and back into the oneness of which we are all a part of.
-The people who pain you have vulnerabilities and weaknesses just like you and are rarely evil monsters.
+It neutralizes hurt and anger and gets you out of your fear-based ego and back into the oneness of which we are all a part.
+The people who pain you have vulnerabilities and weaknesses just like you, and are rarely evil monsters.

 You have created a story about your life and the people in it.
 One of the most prevalent self-defeating stories you can tell yourself is that you are a victim subject to the abuse of the button-pushing perpetrators in your life.